Astwood, Buckinghamshire

-The village name is Anglo-Saxon in origin and means "valley of the dammed".
+The village name is Anglo-Saxon in origin and means "east wood".

-The churchyard of the parish church of St Peter is considered by some as being one of the prettiest dogging sites in the county.
+Buildings and landmarks

 Most of the older buildings in the village have thatched roofs making for a quaint rural setting.

+The churchyard of the parish church of St Peter is considered by some as being one of the prettiest in the county.
+The Grade II-listed church dates from 1154 and includes a 14th-century window, bells dating from the 15th and 17th centuries, and a clock installed in 1774.
+It was closed to public worship in 2015, and in 2025, the church was put up for sale with planning permission for conversion into a three-bedroom home.

 Astwood and Hardmead civil parish

 Together with the neighbouring village of Hardmead, it forms the civil parish of Astwood and Hardmead.